pedrohfsd/pedrohfsd.github.io/_posts/2017-08-12-genetic-algorithm-part1.md

 Time Complexity
 ---
-If the main loop will run until a specific low fitness chromosome is reached, then it's difficult to predict when it will stop, or if it will stop at all.
-That's why a max number of generations if given to the final algorithm, to assure it will stop and to better balance it's speed/quality.
-In this case, time complexity is mostly given by the strategy defined for *Crossover* since the number of generations, selection and mutation will be a constant number, unrelated to the input size.
+If the main loop will run until a specific low fitness chromosome is reached, then it's difficult to predict when it will stop or if it will stop at all.
+That's one of the reasons why a maximum number of generations if given to the final algorithm, to assure it will stop and to better balance it's speed/quality.
+In this case time complexity is mostly given by the strategy defined for *Crossover* since the *Population* size, number of *Generations*, *Selection* iterations and *Mutation* iterations will be a constant number, unrelated to the input size.

 Application
 ---